AdamGold19/SV_ESG_Index/README.md

 ### ESG Visuals

 This directory contains visual outputs generated during the testing phase of our ESG scoring system using proprietary data from Semantic Visions.
-While the data itself is private and not accessible to the public, these visualizations provide insights into the ESG scores for various companies.
+While the data itself is private and not accessible to the public, these visualizations provide insights into the ESG scores for various companies and how we displayed our findings.

 ### Final Presentation

-We have included the final presentation that our team presented to Semantic Visions.
+We have included the final presentation that my team presented to Semantic Visions.
 This presentation showcases our work and provides an overview of the project's objectives and outcomes.

 ## Getting Started